Hariveeraprasad-2006/Open-Jacson-Networks/README.md

 ## Program
 ```
-DEVELOPED BY : K SANTHAN KUMAR
+DEVELOPED BY : ARIKATLA HARI VEERA PRASAD
-REGISTER NO : 212223240065
+REGISTER NO : 212223240014

 arr_time=float(input("Enter the mean inter arrival time of objects from Feeder (in secs): "))
 ser_time1=float(input("Enter the mean  inter service time of Lathe Machine 1 (in secs) :  "))